-If you submit a link:
+Submitting a link:

-- Submit a PDF with a clickable link to the website. - If you are including more than one website, list them all on a single PDF. - For each site, list the URLs for pages to be shown - Include any necessary information on required plug-ins, passwords, or navigation paths. - Do not submit links to sites that require work samples to be downloaded (e.g., Dropbox), or sites that require a user account.
+- Submit a PDF with a clickable link to the website. - If you are including more than one website, list them all on a single PDF. - For each site, list the URLs for pages to be shown; include any necessary information on required plug-ins, passwords, or navigation paths. - Do not submit links to sites that require work samples to be downloaded (e.g., Dropbox), or sites that require a user account.